 The configuration file hosts options for two services.
 BatchImport service and SubmissionLookup service.
 Thus, some beans that are not used for the latter, are not mentioned in this documentation.
 However, since both services are based on the BTE, some beans are used by both services.

 UI for administrators

 Batch import of files can be done via the administrative UI.
-While logged in as administrator, visit "Administer" link and then, under the "Content" drop down menu, choose "Batch import".
-You can find more information here
+While logged in as administrator, visit "Administer" link and then, under the "Content" drop down menu, choose "Batch import metadata (BTE)"